Magnetic dipole–dipole interaction

-Magnetic dipole–dipole interaction, also called dipolar coupling, refers to the direct interaction between two magnetic dipoles.
+Magnetic dipole–dipole interaction, also called dipolar coupling or dipolar interaction, refers to the direct interaction between two magnetic dipoles.
 Roughly speaking, the magnetic field of a dipole goes as the inverse cube of the distance, and the force of its magnetic field on another dipole goes as the first derivative of the magnetic field.
 It follows that the dipole-dipole interaction goes as the inverse fourth power of the distance.

-Suppose m_{1} and m_{2} are two magnetic dipole moments that are far enough apart that they can be treated as point dipoles in calculating their interaction energy.
-The potential energy H of the interaction is then given by:
+Mathematical description

+In classical magnetostatics

+If two or more magnets are small enough or sufficiently distant that their shape and size is not important then both magnets can be modeled as being magnetic dipoles having a magnetic moments m_{1} and m_{2}.
+In case of uniformly magnetized spherical magnets this model is precise even at finite size and distance, as the outside field of such magnets is exactly a dipole field.

+Magnetic field of an ideal dipole.

+The magnetic field of a magnetic dipole in vector notation is: